Lasya356/power-outages/README.md

   frameborder="0"
 ></iframe>

+The heatmap below illustrates the frequency of outages of different NERC regions and cause categories.
+The visualization highlights the NERC region areas where certain cause categories, such as severe weather, are more prevalent; this allows us to identify regions with higher outage frequency.

+<iframe
+  src="assets/BI-heatmap.html"
+  width="1000"
+  height="550"
+  frameborder="0"
+></iframe>

 ### Interesting Aggregates

 Here, we explored the relationship between climate region and key factors such as outage duration, customers affected, and demand loss in megawatts.